BramVanroy/PyLT3/README.rst

 Note on keyword arguments
 *************************

-To easily type-check arguments, some keyword arguments are soaked up into `kwargs`, meaning that you cannot add them as positional arguments, i.e. the keyword is required (e.g. `recursive=True` rather than `True`).
-In the descriptive sections below, packed `kwargs` are preceded by `**` so that you know you cannot use these as positional arguments.
+To easily type-check arguments, some keyword arguments are soaked up into :code:`kwargs`, meaning that you cannot add them as positional arguments, i.e. the keyword is required (e.g. `recursive=True` rather than :code:`True`).
+In the descriptive sections below, packed :code:`kwargs` are preceded by `**` so that you know you cannot use these as positional arguments.
 Note that this is *not* the case for all keyword arguments.
 A keyword is added to kwargs only when simple type-checking based on the default value is possible, and when there are no specific requirements for a value.

-For instance, when code expects an optional argument to only be `True` or `False` (e.g. `recursive`), it will be added to the `kwargs` dictionary.
-Because the default value (e.g. `False`) is a boolean, only boolean types will be accepted.
+For instance, when code expects an optional argument to only be :code:`True` or :code:`False` (e.g. :code:`recursive`), it will be added to the :code:`kwargs` dictionary.
+Because the default value (e.g. :code:`False`) is a boolean, only boolean types will be accepted.
-However, a parameter such as `verbose` that can reflect many levels of verboseness, e.g. `0`, `1`, and `2`, will not be added.
-The default value `0` would mean that type-checking simply wants an `int`, but for this example we only want valid values of zero to two (including).
-In other words, if we do more than just type-checking but also *value-checking*, the argument is *not* added to `kwargs`.
-Note that only type-checking and being added to `kwargs`, *does* occur if a value is not subject to restrictions it may later receive when it is passed onto another function.
+However, a parameter such as :code:`verbose` that can reflect many levels of verboseness, e.g. `0`, `1`, and `2`, will not be added.
+The default value `0` would mean that type-checking simply wants an :code:`int`, but for this example we only want valid values of zero to two (including).
+In other words, if we do more than just type-checking but also *value-checking*, the argument is *not* added to :code:`kwargs`.
+Note that only type-checking and being added to :code:`kwargs`, *does* occur if a value is not subject to restrictions it may later receive when it is passed onto another function.
-For an example, cf. `get_attr_frequencies` which assumes `verbose` to be in `kwargs`, so only type-checking occurs.
-The value of verbose is then fed to `scan_xml_and_execute` as a regular argument, outside `kwargs`, because in this function `verbose` needs a value check as well (it has to be `in range(0, 3)`).
+For an example, cf. :code:`get_attr_frequencies` which assumes :code:`verbose` to be in :code:`kwargs`, so only type-checking occurs.
+The value of verbose is then fed to :code:`scan_xml_and_execute` as a regular argument, outside :code:`kwargs`, because in this function :code:`verbose` needs a value check as well (it has to be `in range(0, 3)`).

-Another case where an optional argument will not be added to `kwargs` is when multiple types are possible for an argument.
-A typical example is when an argument can be either `None`, or a `str` or `list`.
-In these cases, the argument is not added to `kwargs` either.
+Another case where an optional argument will not be added to :code:`kwargs` is when multiple types are possible for an argument.
+A typical example is when an argument can be either :code:`None`, or a :code:`str` or :code:`list`.
+In these cases, the argument is not added to :code:`kwargs` either.

-In short: if, in the *current* function, we only want to ensure an argument's type and this type can be deducted from its default value, and there is only one allowed type, then the argument is added to `kwargs`, and it cannot be used as a positional argument.
+In short: if, in the *current* function, we only want to ensure an argument's type and this type can be deducted from its default value, and there is only one allowed type, then the argument is added to :code:`kwargs`, and it cannot be used as a positional argument.
 In all other cases it can.

 Also see the `Python documentation on arguments`_.